Methodology

 Official statistics

-These statistics have been published as official statistics for the first time within this release, whereas previously they were classified as experimental statistics.
-Further information on the different types of official statistic is available on the website of the UK Statistics Authority.
-The rationale to publish these statistics as official statistics is as follows:
+These statistics have been published as official statistics for the second time, whereas previously they were classified as experimental statistics.
+Further information on the different types of official statistic is available on the website of the UK Statistics Authority (opens in a new tab).
+The rationale to publish these statistics as official statistics is as follows, which was assessed and agreed between statisticians in the Department prior to the publication of the 2023 statistics:

-• The Department has now been responsible for the production and publication of the statistics for four years and data quality has improved since 29 June 2018 following the statutory duty coming into effect on local authorities to notify the Panel of serious incidents.
+• The Department had been responsible for the production and publication of the statistics for four years prior to the publication of the 2023 statistics and data quality had improved since 29 June 2018 following the statutory duty coming into effect on local authorities to notify the Panel of serious incidents.

 • The Department considers these statistics to be an accurate account of the number of serious incidents that local authorities have notified to the Panel.
 However, whilst reporting has improved in recent years, the Department is aware that, in some instances, not all incidents that meet the definition for a serious incident are notified, particularly those relating to serious harm.
 See the ‘Data quality’ section above for further considerations when using the data.